-Cambridge has created a subsidiary to help its advisors draft good succession plans, even helping to finance deals between senior advisors and their successors.
-Schwartz said that members of Cambridge's Continuity Partners Group are reaping the benefits.
+Cambridge Investment Group created Continuity Partners Group, a special purpose broker-dealer focused on assisting advisors in drafting good succession plans, even helping to finance deals between senior advisors and their successors.
+Schwartz said that members of ContinuityPartners Group are reaping the benefits.

 "Our partners are able to tell their clients that they have a structure behind them," he said.
 "The average CPG member is growing faster than other advisors we work with."